stephaneVercouillieBMID/slate/source/workingVersion.html.md

 The Client sends the UserInfo Request using either HTTP  GET  or HTTP  POST.
 The Access Token obtained from an OpenID Connect Authentication Request MUST be sent as a Bearer Token, per Section 2 of  [OAuth 2.0 Bearer Token Usage](http://openid.net/specs/openid-connect-core-1_0.html#RFC6750)  [RFC6750].

-<aside class="notice">It is recommended that the request use the HTTP  GET  method and the Access Token be sent using the Authorization header field.</aside>
+<aside class="success">It is recommended that the sHTTP GET  method and the Access Token can be sent using the Authorization header field.</aside>

 ```http--inline
 GET /userinfo HTTP/1.1